The online Comment window has expired

 • Default_avatar

-Rubin Flectcher over 1 year ago
+Rubin Flectcher about 2 years ago

 As a former employee of the Department of Neighborhood Services, I am opposition of this budget.
 All members of this committee need to read Milwaukee Journal Sentinel article dated 10-6-2022 "Milwaukee’s Department of Neighborhood Services plagued by vacancies, delays and safety concerns".
 DNS cannot even afford a licensed architect or professional engineer that is required by the State to maintain a first class city status.
 Contractors, building owners, and designers know the inspection staff is overwhelmed, overworked, and underpaid resulting in cutting corners in the construction and maintenance to buildings throughout the City that affects future generations to come.
 We needs to clamp down overtime given to MPD.
 Overwork and its accompanying stress and exhaustion result in more police misconduct civil lawsuit payouts to the tune of 40 million in the last ten years.
 We cannot punish our way out of poverty and as best said: "A budget is a moral document."
 We need to put value back into our community & not fork over half the budget to an occupying force that does not even live in or care about the our City.
 We need to change the direction of this budget before we are insolvent!